-FCRA needs ‘drastic overhaul’ to make it more facilitating, ex-bureaucrats urge Amit Shah
+FCRA needs ‘drastic overhaul’ to make it more accessible, ex-bureaucrats urge Amit Shah

 “These are all institutions whose activities are aimed at addressing the problems of the most marginalised sections of Indian society,” the former bureaucrats said in an open letter addressed to Shah.
 “Rights to food, work, wages, health and shelter and the right to lead a dignified life based on the fundamental rights guaranteed under the Constitution of India feature prominently in the work of these organisations.”

-The signatories of the letter include AS Dulat, KP Fabian, HS Gujral, Mira Pande, Julio Ribeiro, Aruna Roy.
+The signatories of the letter include AS Dulat, KP Fabian, HS Gujral, Mira Pande, Julio Ribeiro and Aruna Roy.

 They said that the cancellation of the foreign funding licences of nonprofits and punitive action by the central law enforcement agencies is an outcome of the “highly flawed” provisions of the FCRA.